-Recovering from the failure of vxsnap reattach or refresh
+Recovering from the failure of vxsnap refresh

-If a vxsnap reattach or vxsnap refresh operation fails, VxVM attempts to restart the resynchronization when the volume is recovered.
-The volume will be started with the synchronization in the background.
+If a vxsnap refresh operation fails, VxVM attempts to restart the resynchronization when the volume is recovered.
+The volume starts with the synchronization in the background.

-This procedure requires that the disk group version is 170.
+This procedure requires that the disk group version is 170 or later.

-The volume being refreshed may go into the DISABLED state, be marked invalid and be rendered unstartable.
+The volume being refreshed may go into the DISABLED state, be marked invalid, and be rendered unstartable.

-To recover from the failure of the vxsnap reattach or refresh commands
+To recover from the failure of the vxsnap refresh commands